manish-9245/ATS-Friendly-Resume-SDE/README.md

    ```
 2. Open `resume.tex` in your LaTeX editor.
 3. Compile using `pdflatex` or an equivalent tool.
 4. The generated `ATS-Friendly-Resume-SDE.pdf` will be ready to use.
+You can see a sample [here](ATS-Friendly-Resume-SDE.pdf).

 ## Usage
 ### Editing Personal Information